Tech-Nik09/MC-Skinviewer/README.md

 ## How does the app work?
-Basically the app works by requesting information about the player (UUID and skin image) from the [public mojang api](https://minecraft.wiki/w/Mojang_API).
+Basically the app works by requesting information about the player (UUID and skin image) from the [public Mojang API](https://minecraft.wiki/w/Mojang_API).
-To show the preview of the skin I decided to use the  [VZGE (SurgePlay Visage)](https://vzge.me/) API.
+To show the preview of the skin I decided to use the  [VZGE (SurgePlay Visage) API](https://vzge.me/).
 Everytime you enter another gamertag or change on of the settings in the "Properties" section, a new request is send to  VZGE.
 After recieving the API response form VZGE the image changes in the app.